DEV-learn-co-students/fe-css-intro-compliance-test/README.md

 ## CSS Fundamentals

 In this unit we will cover the fundamentals of CSS.
-Including its syntax, selectors, font properties, color, style normalization, and authority.
+This include its syntax, selectors, font properties, color, style normalization, and authority.

-## Topics Covered
+## What's Covered in this Unit

 - CSS Introduction
   - Syntax